mrkuz/kradle/README.md

 Plugin: internal

+Adds the task `generateGitignore`, which generates _.gitignore_ with sane defaults.

-Adds `gitCommit` to the project properties.
+Also adds `gitCommit` to the project properties.

 ### Project Properties Plugin